osisoft/PI-Adapter/V1/Configure the adapter/Configure endpoints.md

 ## Configuration procedure

 > **Note:** You cannot add egress configurations manually because some parameters are encrypted when stored to disk.
 You must use the REST endpoints to add or edit egress configuration.
-For additional endpoints, see [REST Urls](#rest-urls).
+For additional endpoints, see [REST URLs](#rest-urls).

 Complete the following to create new egress endpoints: